Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Potential Industry Solutions

-The industry problem of duplicated data could be ameliorated via industry-wide adoption of authoritative data stores.
+The industry problem of duplicated data could be ameliorated via industry-wide adoption of ADSs.
 An ADS can be considered a primary source of information that acts as a single logical reference point, thereby avoiding the inconsistencies that can arise in duplicated data.
-Significant effort and resources are required to build an ADS for an individual financial institution and so, when considering an ADS for the industry, broker-dealers may look to FMIs to help drive industry adoption.
+An ADS can be implemented using either a centralized model or a decentralized model, depending on requirements such as resilience, data distribution and technology maturity.
+Significant effort and resources are required to build an ADS for an individual financial institution and so, when considering an ADS for the industry, broker-dealers may look to FMIs to help drive industry adoption over several years.